 About me

-I now live in Forest Hill, London, where I’m working on a novel and an essay about Antarctic exploration and grief.
-I am also an editor at the news outlet Semafor, and a freelance copywriter for books of fiction and non-fiction.
+I now live in Forest Hill, London, where I’m working on a speculative novel and an essay about Antarctic exploration and grief.
+I am also an editor at the news outlet Semafor, and a freelance copywriter.

 Read The Hikers.